authgear/authgear-server/docs/specs/account-linking.md

 ### Override the config in specific flow

-We provide a way to override account linking configs in a specific flow.
-This is because there are valid use cases that each flow should behave differently.
-For example, you may probably want the `default` signup flow to do account linking with the `default` signup flow, but in other side, you want another signup flow `signup_flow_1` to do account linking with another `login_flow_1` login_flow.
+We provide a way to override account linking configs in a specific step.
+This is because there are valid use cases that each step should behave differently.
+For example, you want the `default` signup flow to do account linking with the `default` signup flow, but in other side, you want another signup flow `signup_flow_1` to do account linking with another `login_flow_1` login_flow.
 Use the following config to achieve this behavior:

 ```yaml
 authentication_flow: